Dormie-app/Dormie/README.md

 ### 2. Screen Archetypes

-* Login
 * Register - User signs up or logs into their account
    * User has the option to stay signed in
+* Stream - User can scroll through potential roommates
+   * Detail - User can click on a tile to view detail about a potential roommate (another user)
+   * Requests screen - User sees a list of users who want to connect (get access to contact information)
+* Map view - User sees a map of their University (Penn State) with in-campus housing options highlighted
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
+* (Optional) Messaging Screen - Chat for users to communicate (direct 1-on-1)
-  * If compatibility quiz is implemented, users can sort potential dorm mates via compatibility metrics(optionally, they can only see other users who they have high compatibility with)
 * Profile Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
-   * User can preview their profile as it will appear to other users before finalizing changes
+   * User can view their profile.
+   * Allows user to edit their profile or retake the compatibility quiz.
+   * Allows user to log out or delete profile.

 ### 3. Navigation